 Referrals for counselling may come in the following ways:

-1. Self-referral by the pupil: The easiest way for a pupil to arrange to see a counsellor is to talk with one of the School Nurses.
+1. Self-referral by the pupil: The easiest way for a pupil to arrange to see the Counsellor is to talk with one of the School Nurses.
 This is an entirely confidential referral service - no one will be informed that an appointment has been made - other than the Deputy Head.
-Pupils can also liaise with their Form Tutor or Head of House who will contact the School Nurse on the behalf of the pupil.
+Pupils can also liaise with their Form Tutor or Head of Year who will contact the School Nurse on the behalf of the pupil.

-2. Referral by the Head of House or Form Tutor: The Head of House or Form Tutor may refer pupils for counselling by liaising with the School Nurse, or by encouraging the pupil to self-refer.
+2. Referral by the Head of Year or Form Tutor: The Head of Year or Form Tutor may refer pupils for counselling by liaising with the School Nurse, or by encouraging the pupil to self-refer.

 Counsellors are strictly bound by Safeguarding and Child Protection procedures adhered to at Hereford Cathedral School and are aware of the Designated Safeguarding Leads and the appropriate procedures should they need to be followed.

 All parents are informed of the arrangements for counselling when their child enters the School.
 Any parents who do not wish these services to be available to their child during their time at School are requested to inform the Deputy Head in writing.
 However, whilst parental wishes will be taken into account, particularly for pupils lower down the School, the welfare of the pupil is paramount and each case will be considered individually.